ashercohen/mirafintech/README.md

 # mirafintech
 Mira P.O.C

-default branch s "main" (the "master" has retired)
+default branch is "main" (the "master" has retired)